Dealing With Problem Relatives and Friends at Weddings

 No secret; simply Seven Steps to Dealing With Problem Relatives and Friends

-Some of our most powerful world leaders still do not understand that nobody wins in a war.
-As with the ludicrous fire story, don't fight with you relatives - it will only make matters worse.
+Some of our most powerful world leaders still don't understand that nobody wins in a war.
+Don't fight with you relatives - it only makes matters worse.
 Speak sweetly.
 Nature doesn't like hardness in speech, that's why there is no bone in the tongue.

 See our Seven Steps to Dealing With Problem Relatives and Friends